Ravi Abeysuriya: Career

 He possessed nearly two decades of hands-on practical experience and broad knowledge about financial market operations in Sri Lanka and experience with related fundamental concepts of financial market operations.
 He also served as a financial expert by giving policy recommendations for implementation of major financial sector reforms.
 He also collaborated with important regulatory bodies in Sri Lanka including the Central Bank of Sri Lanka, Securities and Exchange Commission of Sri Lanka and the Colombo Stock Exchange.
 He was appointed the commission member of the Securities and Exchange Commission of Sri Lanka in 2007 where he was engaged in capital market supervision as well as training the staff.
 He also worked closely with the Ministry of Finance in providing technical support in addressing the key concerns with regards to fiscal policy measures in Sri Lanka.
 He also functioned as a permanent member of the Financial Sector Reforms Committee which operated as a special prime minister task force for a considerable period of time.
 He also received membership of the Ceylon Chamber of Commerce.

 He also co-authored a book alongside the Central Bank of Sri Lanka titled Financial Literacy to Achieve Your Financial Wellbeing with the intention to raise financial literacy and awareness among general public in Sri Lanka.
 In May 2017, he was conferred with the inaugural Lifetime Achievement Volunteer of the Year Award from the CFA Institute and he was presented the award during a ceremony held at Society Leadership Conference held in Philadelphia, Pennsylvania.
-In October 2018, he was appointed as an independent director at Seylan Bank.
+In October 2018, he was appointed an independent director at Seylan Bank.